Professional Experience

 Power

-One of my primary concerns as “the drone guy” at work is ensuring all the payload components have power.
-I select various BECs or voltage regulators to ensure there is enough current at the appropriate voltages for the payload components on board.
+One of my primary concerns as “the drone guy” at Space Dynamics Lab was ensuring all the payload components have power and that we balance the payload and battery weights against required flight time.
+I selected various BECs or voltage regulators to ensure there is enough current at the appropriate voltages for the payload components on board for various missions and drone builds.